mifozski/quick-switcher/README.md

 # Quick Switcher

-A productivity desktop app that facilitates internet link search and access from any screen through a convenient dropdown selector.
-The application provides the ability to import bookmarks from the browsers to quickly populate the available links.
-Currently, only import from Google Chrome is supported.
+A productivity desktop application designed to streamline internet link search and access from any screen via a convenient dropdown selector.
+It also allows users to effortlessly import bookmarks from their browser to quickly populate available links.
+At the moment, only Google Chrome bookmark imports are supported.

 # Usage